-Diana Walker, Founder and CEO of Walker Impact Strategies, focuses her work with today’s most influential global thought leaders—businesses, governments, organizations, entrepreneurs, and philanthropists— to develop innovative, powerful strategic business and partnership strategies inside the Sustainable Development Goal framework to maximize work for positive social impact globally and locally.
+Diana Walker focuses her work with influential global thought leaders—businesses, governments, organizations, entrepreneurs, and philanthropists— to develop innovative, powerful strategic business and partnership strategies inside the Sustainable Development Goal framework to maximize work for positive social impact globally and locally.
 Diana has spent more than 15 years working with companies, governments, innovation impact groups, and NGOs building public private partnership eco-systems and thought leadership platforms for influence globally and locally.

-Diana sits on the Board of Counterpart International in Washington, DC, the Posner Center in Denver, CO and the Global Innovation Summit in Silicon Valley, CA. She is a member of the BMW Foundation’s Responsible Leaders Forum and mentors young social entrepreneurs through the Resolution Project’s Guide Program.
+Diana sits on the Board of Counterpart International in Washington, DC, the Posner Center in Denver, CO and the Global Innovation Summit in Silicon Valley, CA. She is a member of the BMW Foundation’s Responsible Leaders Forum and has spent time mentoring young social entrepreneurs through the Resolution Project’s Guide Program.

-From 2010-2014, Diana built and managed the UN Foundation’s Global Entrepreneurs Council, www.unfoundation.org/gec, a high-level group comprised of the next generation of leaders in the entrepreneur community who dedicate two years to work closely with the UN Foundation to bring new ideas, innovation, perspective, and networks to the work of the UN to help solve global problems.
+From 2010-2014, Diana built and managed the UN Foundation’s Global Entrepreneurs Council, a high-level group comprised of leaders in the entrepreneur community who dedicate two years to work closely with the UN Foundation to bring new ideas, innovation, perspective, and networks to the work of the UN to help solve global problems.
 Diana built the first event Global Accelerator at the United Nations which brought together social entrepreneurs and UN experts to collaborate on solutions to human empowerment globally.

 Diana was named by the Diplomatic Courier and Young Professionals in Foreign Policy as one of the top 99 foreign policy leaders under the age of 33.
 Diana currently resides in Denver, CO and on an airplane and loves to spend her time traveling the world and in the outdoors.
 She is a native of Boulder, CO and holds a B.A. from the University of Colorado.